Dr. Leny Mendoza Strobel

-Omehra founded the first online community for Filipinas newfilipina.com whose approach was radical and edgy, created for and by Filipino women to help shape Filipina identity online.
-She received the Filipino American Women's Network FAWN2000 Babaylan Award for that site and her global community work.
-Through NewFilipina, Inc. she conducted networking nights for Filipina-Americans in New York City and Women’s Wisdom events in Manila between 1998 and 2004.
-With Leny Strobel she helped launch international online discussion groups for Pagbabalikloob (decolonization, or translated as return to deepest inner self) and for Tagipusuon sg Babaylan (Heart of Babaylan).
+In 1998, she founded the first online community for Filipinas newfilipina.com, for and by Filipino women to help shape Filipina identity online.
+She received the Filipino American Women's Network FAWN2000 Babaylan Award for her global community work.
+With Leny Strobel, they created the international online discussion groups for Pagbabalikloob (decolonization) and Tagipusuon sg Babaylan (Heart of Babaylan).

 Letecia Layson is a Filipina, Feminist, Futurist, Priestess of Morphogenesis (Form Coming Into Being) and High Priestess of Diana ordained in the Dianic Tradition: Priestess of Isis, Priestess Hierophant in The Fellowship of Isis (FOI) and The Temple of Isis.
 Letecia is the recipient of the 2003 Catherine Wright Award for Equality and Justice in Alternative Spiritual Awareness by Feas2t.
 Her activism has brought her to the World Social Forum in Porto Alegre, Brazil and 13th Commission of Sustainable Development at the UN in New York, 3rd International Women's Peace Conference.